An Experience at Kids Summer Camps Should Be One of Confidence, Acceptance, Adventure, Friendship, and Community.

 3 Deep Rule

-Best Practice Within All Kids Summer Camps Training
+Best Practice Within All Kids Summer Camp Training

 The camp should always encourage the counselor to shut down any relationship discussions between the kids and teens.